 Notes at a glance:

+So what does it smell like?
+It was classified as a fresh semi oriental floral fragrance for women.
 La Jacee was described as "unobtrusive and subtle, a fresh spring fragrance for young girls."
 It was directly inspired by Guerlain's Apres L'Ondee from 1906.

 • Top notes: lavender, wisteria, thyme, hawthorn, aldehydes, heliotrope, neroli, bergamot